ADGScribe.ai: AI Medical Scribe

 Templates & Forms

-The structure follows how clinicians actually think and move through their day: active work first, everything else within reach.
-By aligning each section to a real task, the system reduces context-switching and keeps attention on the patient, where it matters most.
+By aligning each section to a real task in the clinical day, the system reduces context-switching and keeps attention on the patient, where it matters most.

 Clinical software is often written for the teams who manage it, not the people who use it daily.
-Our content approach was the inverse: plain language, action-oriented, with system state surfaced proactively so physicians aren't caught off guard mid-session.
+The content approach here was the inverse: plain language, action-oriented, with system state surfaced proactively so physicians are never caught off guard mid-session.

 Plain language in clinical contexts